AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 **Pre-filtering an HDR Environment Map**

 Pre-filtering an environment map is quite similar to how we convoluted an irradiance map.
-The difference being that
+The difference being that we now account for roughness and store sequentially rougher reflections in the pre-filtered map's mip levels